Book a building inspection after making sure your site meets the building inspection requirements.

 You can schedule your building inspections online (registration required) or by phone.

 Schedule your inspections online and get updates on your requests using our online Inspection Request service.
-For more information on registering for online services, please visit the building front counter at City Hall (2nd floor West).
+For more information on registering for online services, please see the online portal registration guide.

 If you have been assigned a login to use the app and need technical assistance, email firstname.lastname@example.org.The Inspection Area Map outlines who to contact in each area for these inspections.